 Background and Mission

 Like many new businesses, Collector Daily was founded with the simple hope that we could do better.
 Faced with an existing selection of photography criticism that was frustratingly thin and often unhelpful, we wondered whether we as collectors could step into the void and provide a potentially valuable perspective on the ongoing artistic dialogue.
 The site began its life in 2008 (under the name DLK COLLECTION) as the intermittent blog musings of one active photography collector.
-Five years later, the site has expanded to apply collector-centric critical thinking to everything from museum and gallery shows to photobooks, worldwide auctions, art fairs, and the opinions, trends and viewpoints that fall in between.
+Many years later now, the site has expanded to apply collector-centric critical thinking to everything from museum and gallery shows to photobooks, worldwide auctions, art fairs, and the opinions, trends and viewpoints that fall in between.

 From the very beginning, our approach has been consciously different, rejecting both the incomprehensible artspeak of academia and the dumbed down, PR driven breathlessness of over-hyped media.
 In addition to thinking critically about to the work at hand and offering some thoughts on its place in the larger sweep of art history, our structured reviews have consistently included tallied facts and details of the images on view and offered systematic analysis of prices and auction histories.
 The underlying premise is that for a collector, every work exists not only in a personal “do I love it or not” interaction but in a larger market context, and that these broader forces can and should be considered when thinking about our own individual trade-offs and choices.